Introduction of Binary Search Tree

 Characteristics

-• Degenerate Binary Search Tree is a BST in which all the elements are arranged in one side only i.e., either left or right side only.
+• An unbalanced/one-sided/Degenerate Binary Search Tree is a BST in which all the elements are arranged on one side only, i.e., either the left or the right side only.

-• Each node in the BST is itself a BST i.e., BST is naturally recursive in nature.
+• Each node in the BST is itself a BST, i.e., the BST is naturally recursive in nature.

 Properties

-• The left subtree of a node contains only nodes with keys lesser than the node’s key i.e. All keys in left subtree are smaller than node’s key.
+• The left subtree of a node contains only nodes with keys less than the node’s key, i.e., all keys in the left subtree are smaller than the node’s key.

-• The right subtree of a node contains only nodes with keys greater than the node’s key i.e. All keys in right subtree are larger than node’s key.
+• The right subtree of a node contains only nodes with keys greater than the node’s key, i.e., all keys in the right subtree are larger than the node’s key.

 Implementation/Representation of BST